Phantas0s/questions-job-interview/README.md

 * How do you define a senior developer?
 * How do you know if a developer is productive and valuable for the company?
 * What's the balance between firefighting and project work?
+* Did you look at my github account?
+At my blog?
+What did you think?

 ## Processes